 Watermelon Tajin Skewers Lime

-Featured in Simple Sides to Complete Any Meal.
+Category: Simple Sides to Complete Any Meal

 Juicy cubes of watermelon are threaded onto skewers and brightened with a squeeze of fresh lime juice and a sprinkle of tajin for a tangy, spicy kick.
 Crumbled cotija cheese and chopped mint add savory and herbal bursts, while flaky salt brings everything into sharp relief.
 These skewers come together in minutes, making them effortless for summer entertaining or a quick, flavorful snack.
 The sweet, salty, and spicy combination is both cooling and bold—perfect for picnics and outdoor gatherings.
 For extra chill, serve watermelon cold or frozen.
 A party-ready favorite that’s as beautiful as it is delicious.